 “Well...
 It all started when my movie stopped.
 I went up to leave and got scared.
 Then the light got in my eyes then King saved me from these monsters then…”

 Sleet regaled Feign of her misadventures, the wealth of King’s hideout, but failed mention the possession King himself held most dear.
 Honestly, it wasn’t something Sleet found important at the time.
 Clearly Feign’s interest was piqued.
 A mumble under her breath, a sure nod, she returned to Sleet with an exhilarating promise.

 “Well well, that’s quite the tale.
 I’d love to meet this King someday.
 But first, let’s get you home.”

-Sleet didn’t say it but she cheered a roaring cheer insider herself.
-Ecstatic at the chance to finally have everything back in it’s place.
+Sleet didn’t speak it but she cheered a roaring cheer insider herself.
+Ecstatic at the chance to finally have everything back in its place.
 Feign stuck out her hand again, inviting that same handshake that Sleet failed to grasp before.
 But this time Feign instructed her...

 “Grab my hand.”

 She did as she was told.
 Feign then swiftly spun her around and launched her out into the sunlight.
 Trip-skip-stepping into the light Sleet regained her footing only barely.
 Puzzled again, she looked frantically for her new friend but saw no one.
 Her shadow spoke back to her.